Hilton Kelly Chair & Professor of Educational Studies | Professor of Africana Studies

 - Qualitative Methodology

-I’m Chair and Associate Professor of Educational Studies at Davidson College, and I’m affiliated faculty in both the Africana Studies and the Sociology Departments.
+I’m Chair and Professor of Educational Studies and Africana Studies at Davidson College, and I’m an affiliate faculty member in the Sociology Department.

-I received my B.A. in history from the University of North Carolina at Charlotte and both my M.S. in labor studies and Ph.D. in sociology from the University of Massachusetts at Amherst.
+I received my B.A. in history from the University of North Carolina at Charlotte.
+My M.S. in labor studies and Ph.D. in sociology from the University of Massachusetts at Amherst.

 My articles have appeared in Urban Education, Educational Studies, The Urban Review, The Journal of Negro Education, The American Sociologist, and Vitae Scholasticae: The Journal of Educational Biography.